finalfusion/reductive/README.md

 # Reductive

-## LAPACK

-`reductive` requires a LAPACK implementation.
-Binary crates that use `reductive` must specify the BLAS/LAPACK implementation to be used.
-The following options are supported:
+## Training of optimized product quantizers

+Training of *optimized* product quantizers requires a LAPACK implementation.
+For this reason, training of the `OPQ` and `GaussianOPQ` quantized is feature-gated by the `opq-train` feature.
+Without the the `opq-train` feature, you can train the `PQ` quantizer and use pre-trained quantizers.

+If you use the `opq-train` feature, you also have to select a BLAS/LAPACK implementation.
+The supported implementations are:

 * OpenBLAS (feature: `openblas`)
 * Netlib (feature: `netlib`)